MIDIMinion/sound_stencils/README.md

 # sound_stencils

-## here's a basic signal block diagram that can be drawn using some of the stencils you can find here!
+## here's a basic signal block diagram that can be drawn using some of the stencils found here!
 ![sbd display](/img/sbd_display.png)

-## rack rack city
+## rack rack (stencils) city
 ![racks display](/img/racks_display.png)

 ## easiest way to install these symbols